alexa-samples/alexa-smart-home-e2e-solution-workshop/README.md

 This workshop is divided in four labs, as follows:

-*Lab 1* we’ll use Cloud Formation to setup a simulated device, frontend (web app) and the backend infrastructure.
+**Lab 1:** we’ll use Cloud Formation to setup a simulated device, frontend (web app) and the backend infrastructure.
 The backend infrastructure constitutes of Cognito for user management and authentication; API gateway to provide a secure HTTP API endpoint for retrieving user or device’s data; lambda functions for compute and DynamoDB for token storage.

-*Lab 2* we’ll create a smart home skill to control the simulated device using Alexa.
+**Lab 2:** we’ll create a smart home skill to control the simulated device using Alexa.
 For the smart home skill, we’ll implement account linking and update the backend code to respond to Alexa directives.

-*Lab 3* we’ll enable the replenishment functionality.
+**Lab 3:** we’ll enable the replenishment functionality.
 For this, we’ll create a dash replenishment device and enable asynchronous updates to proactively notify Alexa about inventory updates.

-*Lab 4* we’ll enable app-to-app account linking.
+**Lab 4:** we’ll enable app-to-app account linking.
 Using this, users will be able to enable or disable skill and discover or delete devices from your web app.

 ## Security